microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/03-reconciliation-logic.md

 - Total number of opinions (this number helps reporting but shall not be public)
 - Number of unique opinions (count of different opinions for the record)
 - Number of members that agree with the current User
+- If the member's opinion is in accordance with the majority or minority of votes

 Information will be consolidated in a Summary Result object that will be used by the Reporting API.
 The following proposed schema represents a reconciled record.
 The output Report will then be generated based on this data.